Editor’s note: This article is occasionally updated for relevance. It was originally published in 2017.

 One of the most popular forms, a revival of a joke that first appeared circa 2013, is this little rhyming poem: “Roses are red / violets are blue / omae wa mou shindeiru.”

-It’s interesting to note that Fist of the North Star memes existed in relative obscurity for years before their sudden boom this summer.
+It’s interesting to note that Fist of the North Star memes existed in relative obscurity for years before their sudden boom over the summer of 2017.
 It may have seemed they were already dead, but they’re alive and still growing in popularity.